 - Reassures people that they can come forward with new ideas.

 - A wider diverse pool of people who feel that they are working together has been shown to improve productivity and creativity.

 - It is morally and ethically important and contributes to the social capital of an organisation in terms of service users and clients.

 - There is a reduced likelihood of staff disagreements and/or disengagement which can be costly in terms of staff retention and finding resolutions to disputes.

 - In healthcare it can help people develop confidence to challenge processes and procedures which may not be in keeping with patient or staff safety (see article on Human Factors and equality training).

-- Ensure there are visible, diverse, senior leaders and role models in the organisation committed to equality, diversity and inclusion (EDI) with evidence to support it to help build employee trust.
+- Ensure there are visible, diverse, senior leaders and role models in the organisation committed to equality with evidence to support it to help build employee trust.

-- Provide access to awareness training around EDI to all employees.
+- Provide access to awareness training around equality to all employees.
 Allow time for wider learning through group work and forums.

 - Provide opportunities for teams to reflect on how they work and how to improve engagement from everyone.
 Ensure teams are supported.

 - Focus on hiring and promotional practices and offer unconscious bias awareness sessions to employees.
 Audit the process to measure outcome.

 - Provide opportunities for learning and improvement which involves everyone in the organisation.